near/docs/docs/2.develop/3.development/anatomy/anatomy.md

 The NEAR SDK defines methods to, among other things:

-1. Understand the context of the call (e.g. who started it, when, how much money they sent).
+1. Understand the context of the call (e.g. who started it, how much money they sent).
 2. Handle the state (storage) of the smart contract.
 3. Transfer money to other users/contracts.
 4. Interact with other smart contracts.